 The Path of Life Community Emergency Shelter provides an additional 72 beds from December to mid-April.
 These beds are provided on a night-by-night basis under the federal cold weather shelter initiative in cooperation with the County of Riverside.

 The Place is operated by Jefferson Transitional Programs in partnership with the County of Riverside Department of Mental Health and is a safehaven drop-in and permanent housing program that seeks to engage the most visible, yet hardest to reach, chronically homeless person who carries a primary diagnosis of a serious mental health disorder.
-The Place supports the Riverside County Department of Mental Health Western Region (of Riverside, Corona, Norco, Moreno Valley and surrounding unincorporated areas).

 The U.S. Department of Housing and Urban Development (HUD) has adopted the Housing First model, which emphasizes moving homeless individuals into housing as quickly as possible and providing the appropriate level of services to support housing stabilization and retention.
 In support of the Housing first model, the City has implemented the following housing programs that help homeless individuals make the transition to permanent housing and independent living